anshaneel/C01-testing/readme.md

 Once you have the prerequisites in place, follow these steps to build and run the project:

-1. Clone the CoBuild repository from GitHub:
+1. Clone the CoBuild repository from GitHub: <br>
         Replace `username` with the actual GitHub username or organization name.

         git clone https://github.com/username/CoBuild.git